 - GD Library – This item displays if the GD Library is installed and what the active version is.

 This section displays all your active plugins.
-The Fusion Core, Fusion Builder, LayerSlider, and Revolution Slider are plugins included with the theme.
+The Fusion Core, Fusion Builder, LayerSlider, Slider Revolution, Advanced Custom Fields PRO, Fusion White Label Branding, and Convert Plus are plugins included with the theme.
 Please ensure that the Fusion Core and Fusion Builder plugins are always active and up-to-date.

 - Fusion Core – This plugin is created by ThemeFusion, and is a required plugin.
 Please make sure it’s always active and up-to-date.